 Outdoor Adventures to experience in Spis Region

-My Day through Slovak Paradise National Park
+My Day Visit through Slovak Paradise National Park

 When I first heard the name of the national park, I already knew I was going to love it.
 No place would ever dare call itself paradise on earth unless there is something really surreal and unearthly about it, and that’s what you get here when hiking in Slovenský raj National Park (Slovak Paradise).